asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Asterisk-Configuration-for-ARI.md

----
+!!! tip

-**Tip:**  This page does not include all of the configuration options available to a system administrator.
+    This page does not include all of the configuration options available to a system administrator.
 It does cover some of the basics that you might be interested in when setting up your Asterisk system for ARI.

----
+[//]: # (end-tip)

 Asterisk Configuration Options for ARI